Joonpark13/serif.nu/CONTRIBUTING.md

 This document is mainly intended for student developers at Northwestern University who are part of the Serif.nu development group.
 If you are not a student at Northwestern, or if you are a student who is not a part of the Serif.nu development group, and are interested in working on Serif.nu, please reach out to Joon to get involved.

-This document assumes only knowledge of JavaScript (ES6), git, [React](https://reactjs.org/), and [Redux](https://redux.js.org/).
+This document assumes knowledge of JavaScript (ES6), git, [React](https://reactjs.org/), and [Redux](https://redux.js.org/).
 The application also uses [npm](https://www.npmjs.com/), [webpack](https://webpack.js.org/), [babel](https://babeljs.io/), [eslint](https://eslint.org/), [material-ui](https://material-ui.com/), [jest](https://jestjs.io/), and [enzyme](http://airbnb.io/enzyme/).
 If you have never encountered some of the tools and/or packages on this list, that's okay - most of them have great official documentation.
 You should start by following the quickstart guides/tutorials for the tools/packages that you are unfamiliar with.

 Our current async redux action solution is redux-thunk, and we use Immutable.js for our state tree.
 We follow the airbnb style guide with a few custom modifications, and recommend installing an eslint plugin for your IDE of choice.